BetterThanTomorrow/calva/docs/site/connect.md

 See also: [Workspace Layouts](workspace-layouts.md)

 !!!
 Note "About project roots"
-    You must have a project file, such as `project.clj` for Leiningen, or `deps.edn` for deps.edn, or `shadow-cljs.edn` for shadow-cljs, in the directory opened in VS Code in order for jack-in to work.
+    You must have a project file, such as `project.clj` for Leiningen, or `deps.edn` for deps.edn, or `shadow-cljs.edn` for shadow-cljs, or `settings.gradle`/`settings.gradle.kts` for Gradle in the directory opened in VS Code in order for jack-in to work.
 If, after adding the project file, you experience an error during jack-in that says something could not be located, make sure you have the correct dependencies in your project file.
 For example, when using the **Figwheel Main** project type, you should have `com.bhauman/figwheel-main` in your project dependencies.

     See also below, regarding [multiple projects in a workspace](#monorepos-multiple-clojure-projects-in-one-workspace)